nicoulaj/maven-skins/README.md

 **Custom skins for [Maven](http://maven.apache.org) generated sites.**

-The documentation is at http://nicoulaj.github.com/maven-skins.
+The documentation and demos are at <http://nicoulaj.github.com/maven-skins>.